 Overview- All Tracks

-The objectives of the BSBME program are to develop graduates who, within a few years of graduation, will:
+The Objectives of the BSBME program are to develop graduates who can:

-- Advance tools to solve biomedical engineering problems and design biomedical engineering systems
+- Utilize and advance engineering, mathematical, and biomedical tools to solve biomedical engineering problems and design biomedical engineering systems

 A four-year curriculum has been developed that meets established program outcomes.
 BME courses are offered only once per year, which requires that the majority of the curriculum is completed as a cohort.
 There are some areas of flexibility to allow for courses to be taken during the spring/summer semester and for pre-med students to satisfy their remaining requirements.
 Four versions of the class schedule are provided below -- by either course number or course name.
 Slight modifications to any of these schedules can be made upon consultation with the BME academic advisor.
 Courses listed in itallics must be completed during the listed semesters.
 All prerequisite requirements must also be met -- so all courses must be successfully completed before any subsequent course for which they are a prereq.

 The eight-Semester Schedule involves only fall and winter coursework.